 If you are a citizen or permanent resident of the United States, you are obligated to file an expatriate tax return with the US Federal government each year no matter the country in which you reside.
 In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts with FinCEN Form 114 (FBAR).

 While the US is one of the few governments that tax the international income of their citizens and permanent residents who reside overseas, it does have special provisions to help protect them from double taxation including:

 - The Foreign Earned Income Exclusion, which allows you to exclude up to $107,600 of foreign earned income from your 2020 US taxes,

 - A foreign tax credit that could allow lower your tax bill on your remaining income by certain amounts paid to a foreign government, and

 With proper planning and quality tax preparation you should be able to take advantage of these and other strategies to minimize or even eliminate your tax liability.
-Please do note that even if you do not believe that you owe any US income taxes you will, most likely, still be required to file a return.
-For more information, see http://www.greenbacktaxservices.com/expat-taxes-explained/.
+Please do note that even if you do not believe that you owe any US income taxes you will most likely still be required to file a return.

 Who is Considered a Filipino Resident?

-Residents are those expatriates who do not have a defined date of exiting the company, and may not have plans to leave the country long term.
-If you are in the country for more than 180 days in a calendar year, you are considered a nonresident alien and subject to higher tax rates than those who stay less than 180 days.
+Residents are those expatriates who do not have a defined date of exiting the country, and may not have plans to leave the country long term.
+If you are in the country for more than 180 days in a calendar year, you are considered a non-resident alien and subject to higher tax rates than those who stay less than 180 days.